 Export Outlook contact to Excel

 EVO staff has once again made some useful Outlook add-in after EVO Collaborator for Outlook.
 It is called Power Toys for Outlook.
-This collection of add-ins include a nice Outlook contact export tool.
+This collection of add-ins include a nice contact export tool for Outlook 2010, 2013, 2016, 2019.

 1. Export contacts as vCards (Outlook VCARD 2.1) – This is as same as Outlook’s Save As except Outlook can only save one vCard per operation.
 PTO is able to save the whole contact folder at once.